Respect the community

 Is that content yours?
 Please make sure that you have permission – if necessary – to use any content that you have not generated yourself.
 When using information from elsewhere please cite the source.
 Also, take care when discussing blinded trials in progress or case reports – we don’t want to risk compromising trial success or patient identity!

 Violations of any of our guidelines may lead to the removal of your content and/or your RxNet account.
-If you wish to report a violation, please contact the Digital Editor, Jasmine Harris.
+If you wish to report a violation, please contact the Editor, Zoe Campbell.

 This is your community!
 Each and every user of RxNet makes the site what it is, so don't be afraid to get involved.